 Internal linking strategies for content-driven sites

 Topic siloing: The idea of topic siloing is to link articles that revolve around the same topic within each other and less to articles within another topic.
-You can do the same with product within a category.
+You can do the same with products within a category.
 This would ensure that anchor text stays relevant and articles are topically within close proximity.

 An evolution of topic siloing is topic clusters.
 The concept is that a long-form article (pillar) covers a shorthead keyword and many shorter articles (clusters) cover long-form keywords related to that shorthead keyword and link to the pillar.
 This creates close topical relationships within the link structure.